 biography

-Jim Moore has been writing poetry for more than four decades.
-His most recent book, Invisible Strings, was published in 2011 by Graywolf Press.
-In 2012 he received a Guggenheim Fellowship for the work in that book.
-Underground: New & Selected Poems is available now from Graywolf Press.
+Jim Moore has been writing poetry for more than five decades.
+His most recent book, Prognosis, was published in 2021 by Graywolf Press.
+In 2012 he received a Guggenheim Fellowship.
+Underground: New & Selected Poems is also available now from Graywolf Press.
+His new book of poetry, Enter, will be available from Graywolf in May, 2025.

 He has won the Minnesota Book Award for his poetry four times.
-Jim has received grants from the Bush Foundation, the Minnesota State Arts Boards, the Loft Mcknight and in 2012 from the Guggenheim Foundation.
-His poems have appeared three times in Pushcart Prize Editions as well as in many magazines, including The New Yorker, The Paris Review, The Nation, American Poetry Review, Harper’s The Kenyon Review, The Threepenny Review, and Water-Stone Review.
+Jim has received grants from the Bush Foundation, the Minnesota State Arts Boards, the Loft Mcknight.
+His poems have appeared three times in Pushcart Prize Editions as well as in many magazines, including The New Yorker, The Paris Review, The Nation, The New York Review of Books, American Poetry Review, Harper’s The Kenyon Review, The Threepenny Review, and Water-Stone Review.

 Jim lives in Minneapolis and Spoleto, Italy with his wife the photographer JoAnn Verburg.
-He teaches in the Hamline University MFA Program in St. Paul, Minnesota and is often a Visiting Professor at the Colorado College in Colorado Springs, Colorado.
-He works online individually with poets from around the country.
+He taught in the Hamline University MFA Program in St. Paul, Minnesota and was often a Visiting Professor at the Colorado College in Colorado Springs, Colorado

 ‘My Life as a Writer’